QUESTION 1: Has the solution affected the perceived access to mobility in the area?

 Definitions: The physical and mental well-being of residents in the area.
-Also, the opportunity for active mobility is used as a proxy for the quality of the public spaces, which is one aspect of the attractiveness of the area for existing and future residents.
+Also, the opportunity for active mobility is used as a proxy for the quality of the public spaces, which is one aspect of the area’s attractiveness for existing and future residents.

-Examples: The solution increased your possibilities to use human-powered modes of transport, for example, by adding new service, improving the infrastructure and urban space meant for human-powered modes of transportation, or restricting other modes of transportation in the area.
+Examples: The solution increased the possibilities to use human-powered modes of transport by, for example adding new services, improving the infrastructure and urban space meant for human-powered modes of transportation, or restricting other modes of transportation in the area.

 Definitions: Air polluting emissions of all passenger and freight city transport modes.
-In the European Quality of Life Survey (EQLS), people were asked whether they experienced four neighbourhood problems: heavy traffic, litter, noise and air pollution (Eurofound, 2017).
-Since the topic has been in the survey (2011), a quarter of the EU population reported some or significant problems with air pollution in their neighbourhood.
-Thus, one of the aspects of the attractiveness of the area for existing and future residents.
+In the European Quality of Life Survey (EQLS), people were asked whether they experienced four neighborhood problems, including heavy traffic, litter, noise and air pollution (Eurofound, 2017).
+Since the topic has been in the survey (2011), a quarter of the EU population reported some significant air pollution problems in their neighborhood.
+Thus, one of the aspects in the attractiveness of the area for existing and future residents.

-Examples: The solution replaced more polluting mobility solution in the area, restricted the most polluting vehicles entering the area, or increased vehicle occupancy in the existing mobility solutions.
+Examples: The solution replaced more polluting mobility solutions in the area, restricted the most polluting vehicles entering the area, or increased the vehicle occupancy in the existing mobility solutions.

-Definitions: Noise pollution, or exposure to ambient sound levels that are beyond the usual comfort levels, can affect the quality of life and lead to cognitive impairment in children, high stress levels, sleep disturbance and adverse health impacts, such as problems with the cardiovascular and metabolic systems.
+Definitions: Noise pollution, or exposure to ambient sound levels beyond the usual comfort levels, can affect the quality of life and lead to cognitive impairment in children, high-stress levels, sleep disturbance and adverse health impacts, such as problems with the cardiovascular and metabolic systems.

-Examples: The new service solution prefers electric or human-powered vehicles, technical solution mitigates noise pollution of the existing transport modes, or areawide policy restricts noise-generating traffic for example during the nighttime.
+Examples: The service solution prefers electric or human-powered vehicles, technical solution mitigates noise pollution of the existing transport modes, or area-wide policy restricts noise-generating traffic, for example, during the nighttime.

-Definitions: Your expert opinion on the impact of the solution to the number of accidents and fatalities in the area.
-Accidents and fatalities defined here as a normal indicator – for example, Global Cities Institute (2013), Global City Indicators, “Profile Indicators”.
+Definitions: Your expert opinion on the solution’s impact on the number of accidents and fatalities in the area.
+Accidents and fatalities are defined here as a typical indicator – for example, Global Cities Institute (2013), Global City Indicators, “Profile Indicators.”

-Examples: The new service solution uses professional drivers and replaces private car use, a technological solution informs travellers potential hazards or improves operating conditions, an areawide policy improves the safety of a particular transport mode by dedicating space for it, or there is a clear indication that accidents and fatalities in the area affected by this solution have changed since the implementation of the solution.
+Examples: The service solution uses professional drivers and replaces private car use, a technological solution informs travelers of potential hazards or improves operating conditions, an area-wide policy improves the safety of specific mode of transfer by dedicating space for that mode, or there is a clear indication that accidents and fatalities in the area affected by this solution have been changed since the implementation of the solution.

 Definitions: “Perceived risk of crime” is your educated opinion on how the residents in the area affected by this solution perceive the impact of the solution on crime against users, transportation workers, vehicles, or infrastructure.
 One of the aspects in the attractiveness of the area for existing and future residents of the area.

-Examples: The solution made the residents more comfortable using public transportation, walk or ride a bike in the area during the late evening, or improved the attractiveness of the area by reducing vandalism.
+Examples: The solution made the residents more comfortable using public transportation, moving in the area during the late evening with a bike or walking, or improving the area’s attractiveness by reducing vandalism.

-Definitions: Urban functional diversity refers to a mix of spatial functions in the area, creating proximity of mutually interrelated activities.
-In peri-urban areas, the same functionality can be achieved by good (and sustainable) accessibility of the residents’ essential activities.
+Definitions: Urban functional diversity refers to a mix of spatial functions in the area, creating mutually interrelated activities.
+The same functionality can be achieved in peri-urban areas by good (and sustainable) accessibility of the residents’ essential activities.
 One of the aspects in the attractiveness of the area for existing and future residents of the area.

-Examples: The solution reduced the need for mobility by delivering goods in a sustainable way, improved accessibility by consolidating essential functions to busy mobility hubs of the area, or reduced the need for private cars in the area by introducing demand-responsive transportation suitable for several user groups.
+Examples: The solution reduced the need for mobility by sustainably delivering goods, improved accessibility by consolidating essential functions to busy mobility hubs of the area or reduced the need for private cars in the area by introducing demand-responsive transportation suitable for several user groups.